silx-kit/freesas/doc/source/FreeSAS.rst

     symmetry = [1,1,1]
     model1.dist_after_movement(param2, model2, symmetry)
     #calculate the NSD, first model on its canonical position, second
-    model after a transformation with param2 and symmetry
+    #model after a transformation with param2 and symmetry

 Supcomb script
 ..............

+FreeSAS can also be used directly using command lines.
+Here is presented the way to use the programme supcomb.py, the re-implementation of the Supcomb of the Atsas package.